-During the six months ended June 30, 2009, cash increased \$89.5 million.
-Cash provided by operating activities of the Investment Partnership was \$86.3 million due primarily to \$90.0 million provided by the redemption of a portion of the Investment Partnership's interests in the Apollo Strategic Value Fund, \$16.3 million from the redemption of a portion of the Investment Partnership's interests in Apollo Asia Opportunity Fund and \$36.6 million in net proceeds from private equity co-investments, primarily related to the debt investment vehicles, offset in part by \$47.4 million in net contributions to the Apollo European Principal Finance Fund.
-Cash provided by financing activities was \$3.2 million, primarily from the collection of \$3.2 million of prior year tax withholdings made to or on behalf of the Partnership and the general partner of the Investment Partnership as partners' capital distributions.
+During the three months ended March 31, 2010, cash increased \$90.3 million.
+Cash provided by operating activities of the Investment Partnership was \$122.1 million due primarily to \$56.1 million net proceeds from private equity co-investments, primarily related to the sale of Huntsman Corporation notes, \$10.3 million provided by the redemption of a portion of the Investment Partnership's interests in the Apollo Strategic Value Fund, \$43.2 million from the redemption of a portion of the Investment Partnership's interests in Apollo Asia Opportunity Fund, \$25.1 million in distributions from Apollo Investment Europe.
+Cash used in financing activities was \$31.8 million, primarily related to the partial repayment of the Investment Partnership's credit facility of \$31.9 million.

 The Investment Partnership uses its cash primarily to fund investments, to make distributions to AAA, to pay its operating expenses and to fund any distributions to Apollo affiliates pursuant to the carried interest that is applicable to our investments.
 Taking into account generally expected market conditions, we believe that the sources of liquidity described below will be sufficient to fund the working capital requirements of the Investment Partnership.
-Due to the unprecedented market volatility and tightening of the credit markets, particularly during the fourth quarter of 2008 and the first quarter of 2009, the Investment Partnership took certain steps in an effort to ensure that it continues to maintain appropriate cash reserves should the markets deteriorate further.
-As part of this process, beginning in the fourth quarter of 2008 and continuing into the third quarter of 2009, the Investment Partnership exercised the right to opt out of new coinvestments alongside Apollo Investment Fund VI and Apollo Investment Fund VII and their parallel investment vehicles, as permitted by its co-investment agreements.
-The Investment Partnership's opt-out decisions are each made on a case-by-case basis taking into consideration reserves and liquidity at the time of the potential co-investment transaction.
-Beginning in the third quarter of 2009, the Investment Partnership resumed making co-investments alongside the private equity funds.
-In the fourth quarter of 2009, the co-investment agreements with Apollo Investment Fund VI and Apollo Investment Fund VII were amended.
+During a portion of 2008 and 2009, as a result of the unprecedented market volatility and tightening of the credit markets, the Investment Partnership exercised the right to opt out of new co-investments alongside Apollo Investment Fund VI and Apollo Investment Fund VII.
+On December 16, 2009, the co-investment agreements with Apollo Investment Fund VI and Apollo Investment Fund VII were amended.
 See "Portfolio and Investment Activity - Private equity co-investments in Apollo Investment Fund VI and Apollo Investment Fund VII portfolio companies" for additional information regarding the amendments.
-Under the co-investment agreement with Apollo Investment Fund VII, the Investment Partnership committed to co-invest an amount equal to 0%, 0% and 5% of new investments committed to by Apollo Investment Fund VII during the 2010, 2009 and 2008 calendar years, respectively.
+Under the co-investment agreement with Apollo Investment Fund VII, the Investment Partnership committed to co-invest an amount equal to 0%, 0%, 0% and 5% of new investments committed to by Apollo Investment Fund VII during the 2011, 2010, 2009 and 2008 calendar years, respectively.

-The remainder of the Investment Partnership's investment in the Apollo Strategic Value Fund, is in liquidating shares issued by the Apollo Strategic Value Fund.
-The liquidating shares are generally allocated a pro rata portion of each of the Apollo Strategic Value Fund's existing investments and liabilities, and as those investments are sold, the Investment Partnership is allocated the proceeds from such disposition less its proportionate share of any expenses incurred by the Apollo Strategic Value Fund.
-During the six months ended June 30, 2010, the Investment Partnership received redemptions of \$20.3 million from the Apollo Strategic Value Fund.
+The remainder of the Investment Partnership's investment in the Apollo Strategic Value Fund is in liquidating shares issued by the Apollo Strategic Value Fund.
+The liquidating shares were initially allocated a pro rata portion of each of the Apollo Strategic Value Fund's existing investments and liabilities, and as those investments are sold, the Investment Partnership is allocated the proceeds from such disposition less its proportionate share of any current expenses incurred by the Apollo Strategic Value Fund.

-During 2009, the Investment Partnership requested redemptions of portions of its outstanding shares of the Apollo Asia Opportunity Fund with values of \$140.0 million, which were converted into liquidating shares issued by the Apollo Asia Opportunity Fund.
-The liquidating shares are generally allocated a pro rata portion of each of the Apollo Asia Opportunity Fund's existing investments and liabilities, and as those investments are sold, the Investment Partnership is allocated the proceeds from such disposition less its proportionate share of any expenses incurred or reserves set by the Apollo Asia Opportunity Fund.
-During the six months ended June 30, 2010, the Investment Partnership received redemptions of \$45.1 million from Apollo Asia Opportunity Fund.
-Subsequent to June 30, 2010, the Investment Partnership received an additional redemption of \$7.9 million from the liquidating shares of Apollo Asia Opportunity Fund.
-At June 30, 2010, the remainder of the liquidating shares of Apollo Asia Opportunity Fund had a fair value of \$55.1 million.
+A portion of the Investment Partnership's investment in Apollo Asia opportunity Fund is in liquidating shares.
+The liquidating shares were initially allocated a pro rata portion of each of the Apollo Asia Opportunity Fund's existing investments and liabilities, and as those investments are sold, the Investment Partnership is allocated the proceeds from such disposition less its proportionate share of any current expenses incurred or reserves set by the Apollo Asia Opportunity Fund.
+During the three months ended March 31, 2011, the Investment Partnership received proceeds from redemptions of \$5.0 million from Apollo Asia Opportunity Fund.
+At March 31, 2011, the remainder of the liquidating shares of Apollo Asia Opportunity Fund had a fair value of \$41.0 million.